MattB25/humanoidintoAI/README.md

 # humanoidintoAI
-Making a Blender Model an AI Agent
+Turning a Blender Model into an AI Agent